lastplacelegend1234321/worldguesser/docs/custom-map-creation.md

 ## Can Users Create Custom Maps?

-**Yes!** Users can create custom maps on Proguessr.
+**Yes!** Users can create custom maps on ProGuessr.com.
 Here's how it works:

 ## How to Create a Custom Map